ascholerChemeketa/cs160Reader/_sources/SQLIntro/like.rst

     pair: SQL; LIKE

 The ``LIKE`` comparison allows us to specify strings using **wildcards**. **Wildcards** are symbols that can match anything.
-In SQL ``LIKE`` comparisons, ``%`` is a wildcards that means "any text can go here".
-So ``'Janice%''`` says "Look for string that start with Janice, and then have anything after that (including nothing else)".
-While ``'%Janice'`` says "look for string that end in Janice and may have anything before that".
-If we are want to allow for extra text to be on either side of 'Janice', we would use use ``%`` on both sides - ``'%Janice%'``
+In SQL ``LIKE`` comparisons, ``%`` is a wildcard that means "any text can go here".
+So ``'Janice%''`` says "Look for strings that start with Janice, and then have anything after that (including nothing else)".
+While ``'%Janice'`` says "look for strings that end in Janice and may have anything before that".
+If we want to allow for extra text to be on either side of 'Janice', we would use ``%`` on both sides - ``'%Janice%'``

 This sample pulls from the ``bikeshare_stations`` table to search for all station names